 Keeping pest animals out of our yards and helping our pets understand what places they can and can’t go to are essential factors of homeownership.
 Though it may be hard to think of cats as pest animals, there’s no doubt that a stray cat can do immense damage to a yard.
 Our choice for the best overall cat repellent is Cat Mace.
 Cat Mace will get the job done and has great value.
 Our choice for the best cat repellent for the money was the Cat Scat Mat for pet parents on a budget.
 Pet parents looking to spend a little more can rely on Bonide’s Go Away! to repel not only cats but also rabbits and dogs.
 No matter your situation, there are options out there to help you protect your home and pets.

-- Next on your reading list: 10 Best Cat Repellents and Deterrents in the UK in 2022 – Reviews & Top Picks
+- Next on your reading list: 10 Best Cat Repellents and Deterrents in the UK – Reviews & Top Picks

 Fetured Image Credit: OCEANPAX, Amazon